BBaskett/cyclone-game/README.md

 # Cyclone Game

 Stop the light on the gold circle and you win!
-Adjust the settings to adapt to the difficulty of you choice.
+Adjust the settings to adapt to the difficulty of your choice.

 [Demo](https://bbaskett-cyclone-game.netlify.app/)